-A study published in Experimental Biology and Medicine in 2009 looked at cordyceps’ effects on leukopenia; a common side effect of cancer therapy involving sub-optimal white blood cell counts decrease.
-This process increases the risk of infection by lowering the body’s defenses.
-The researchers found that cordyceps reversed the condition in mice, stating the fungus “demonstrates potential [to act as] a remedy for leukopenia after cancer therapy.”
+A study published in Experimental Biology and Medicine in 2009 looked at cordyceps’ effects on leukopenia; a common side effect of cancer therapy involving sub-optimal white blood cell count.
+Researchers found that cordyceps reversed the condition in mice, stating the fungus “demonstrates potential [to act as] a remedy for leukopenia after cancer therapy.”

 Cordyceps & Anti-Inflammatory Properties

-A study published in Oriental Pharmacy and Experimental Medicine in 2015 suggested that cordyceps has modulatory effects on the inflammatory system in macrophage cells.
-As a result, it could prove useful as an anti-inflammatory drug or supplement.
+A study published in Oriental Pharmacy and Experimental Medicine in 2015 suggested that cordyceps has “modulatory effects on the inflammatory system,” and as a result, could prove useful as an “anti-inflammatory dietary supplement or drug.”

 Effective dosing can depend on a variety of factors, including the age, weight, diet, and general health condition of the user.
 There isn’t enough scientific evidence available to outline specific dosages.
-However, scientists tend to stay in the 1,000 – 3,000mg of Cordyceps per day range in human research.

 Cordyceps Mushroom Tea